kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/property-checking.md

-For example, for an arbitrarily complex Pact program, we might want to definitively prove that the program only allows "administrators" of the contract to modify the database -- for all other users, we're guaranteed that the contract's logic permits read-only access to the DB.
+For example, for an arbitrarily complex Pact program, we might want to definitively prove that the program only allows "administrators" of the contract to modify the database—for all other users, we're guaranteed that the contract's logic permits read-only access to the DB.
 We can prove such a property _statically_, before any code is deployed to the blockchain.